department-of-veterans-affairs/vets-website/_employment/job-seekers/veci.md

 <div class="row" markdown="0">
 <div class="small-12 columns usa-content" markdown="1">

-Representatives from the Veterans Economic Community Initiative (VECI) are available in [25 cities](http://www.benefits.va.gov/TEEI/economic-liaison-list.asp).
-VECI liaisons collaborate with local business leaders, schools, and nonprofit groups, and help you maximize education and economic opportunities.
-Find a [VECI economic liaison](http://www.benefits.va.gov/VECI/docs/VECIPOCList.pdf) near you.
+Representatives from the Veterans Economic Community Initiative (VECI) are available in 25 cities.

+If you are a job-seeker, VECI regional liaisons can help you connect to local business leaders, schools, and nonprofit groups to help you maximize education and economic opportunities.

+If you are a employer, VECI regional liaissons can help you with you staff Veterans.

+Find a [VECI economic liaison](http://www.benefits.va.gov/TEEI/economic-liaison-list.asp) near you.

 </div>
 </div>